 A landscaper focuses on design, installation, and improvement of outdoor spaces.
 A groundskeeper maintains existing landscapes through mowing, pruning, and general upkeep.
 The roles differ mainly in scope and long-term responsibility.

-Looking for lawn care in Philadelphia near The Franklin Institute ?
+Looking for lawn care in Philadelphia near Museum of the American Revolution ?
 Professional lawn care services help maintain healthy grass, control weeds, and keep outdoor spaces consistently maintained throughout the season.